influxdata/docs-v2/content/v2.0/reference/cli/influxd/inspect/dumpwal.md

 ---

 The `influxd inspect dumpwal` command outputs data from Write Ahead Log (WAL) files.
-Given a list of file path globs (patterns which match `.wal` file paths), the command parses and prints out entries in each file.
+Given a list of file path globs (patterns that match `.wal` file paths), the command parses and prints out entries in each file.

 ## Usage